shiftw041/ida-exportsymbols/README.md

 IDA plugin to export symbols from IDA database to ELF file or plaintext.

-Added support for IDA 7.4+ (Python 3.8), original repo only works for 7.0-7.3.
-Tested on IDA Pro 7.7, IDA Pro 8.3 and IDA Pro 9.1.
+Original repository added support for IDA 7.4+ (Python 3.8) and tested on IDA Pro 7.7, IDA Pro 8.3.
+But IDAPython 9.0 has modified some API functions, so older plugins are not compatible with the new version.
+This fork has been adapted to IDA Pro 9.1 and has fixed some bugs.
+It has been tested and works properly on Version 9.1.250226 Windows x64 (64-bit address size).

 Idea taken from https://github.com/danigargu/syms2elf but written from scratch.